Table of Contents

 However, many effective alternatives are available to growing startups.
 A cloud solution like Forecast+ can be extremely valuable for helping SaaS companies handle their forecasting and financial planning.
 It also integrates with financial software like Xero and QuickBooks to seamlessly import your actual data each month.

-With a one-stop forecasting tool, you’re able to do everything a spreadsheet can and more.
+With a one-stop forecasting tool, you can do everything a spreadsheet can and more.
 It’s transparent and flexible, and updating is extremely easy.

 Forecasting and modeling serve several vital purposes.
 But those purposes mostly boil down to assisting internal decision-making and modeling financial trajectory to potential (and existing) stakeholders.

 Tools that help you spend less time to gain more insight can bring immense value.
 Imagine linking your forecasting tool directly to your financial reporting system.
-This would save you from importing data by hand or ensuring your formulas are correctly linked.
+This would save you from manually importing data or ensuring your formulas are correctly linked.

 Beyond that, tools like Forecast+ can make visualizing multiple scenarios a breeze.